Ca7Ac1/Graphics/README.md

     - Gouraud  Shading
   - Opacity
     - Not sure about this but want to try to make 3d objects that are transparent
+  - Read external images
+    - Script that converts vector files and .obj files into mdl
 ---
 ## The Details